WWE News: WWE Announces Superstar Draft Pools And Weird Rules Including Free Agency Period

 Seeing as how Friday Night SmackDown airs for one less hour each week, they will be at a slight disadvantage with their picks.
 Another interesting note with the new rules is that it seems as if most tag teams won’t be split up, but the option is there to do that if a brand wishes.

 The official website of WWE has also revealed their preliminary WWE Draft Pools to showcase which superstars are available.
-Looking at the pools for both shows, here are some of the more interesting things to note:
+Looking at the pools for both shows, here are some of the more interesting things to note.

 - The Street Profits are listed as members of the main roster

-- The O.C. is listed as one entity with AJ Styles, Luke Gallows, and Karl Anderson
+- The O.C., despite being a three-man faction, is listed as one entity with AJ Styles, Luke Gallows, and Karl Anderson

 - Sami Zayn is listed as accompanying Shinsuke Nakamura